 For the match, I think it’ll be a solid match with some high-flying action while Gulak will be a submission machine.
 I think Carrillo will eventually have a good run with the Cruiserweight Championship down the line but it is too early to have Gulak drop the title.

 Women’s Tag Team Championship – Alexa Bliss and Nikki Cross (c) vs. Mandy Rose and Sonya Deville

 Prediction: Nikki Cross and Alexa Bliss retain the Women’s Tag Team Championship

-The team of Cross and Bliss has been a better team than I thought.
+The team of Cross and Bliss has been better than I thought.
 The combination of those two has been fun to watch and is reviving the newly formed women’s tag titles nicely.

 Given that they want to legitimize those titles after an unforgettable run by The IIconics, keep the titles on them for a while longer.
 There are no signs of them breaking up anytime soon, so why not?
 Rose and Deville are a talented duo and I think down the line, they’ll be tag champions but for now, keep the titles on Bliss and Cross.

 SmackDown Tag Team Championship – The New Day (Big E and Xavier Woods) (c) vs. The Revival (Scott Dawson and Dash Wilder)

 Prediction: The New Day retain the SmackDown Tag Team Championship

 Another cross-branded match here with New Day on SmackDown and Revival on Raw.
-I am still not a fan of this but it is better that we have only one of these types of matches here.
+I am still not a fan of this but we should have only one of these types of matches here.

 Given that there has been no build here between the teams and given Scott Dawson and Dash Wilder’s contract status up in the air, I have New Day retaining here.
 It’ll still be a solid match but you have to wonder what are the plans for Revival moving forward.

 Raw Tag Team Championship – Seth Rollins and Braun Strowman (c) vs. Robert Roode and Dolph Ziggler